Quick Answer

 If your plan is an annual retirement long stay, O-A can fit.

-If you may later switch between O-A and O, treat the mechanics as an open question.
-This source does not establish the exact O versus O-A mechanics, and it explicitly notes that requirements vary by embassy.
+If you may later switch between O-A and O, treat the mechanics as an open question, and note that requirements vary by embassy.

 Final checkpoint: this is a commercial comparison guide, so use it to screen options, then verify requirements with your nearest Thai embassy or consulate before applying.
 For a broader city-planning angle, see London, UK: A Guide for Expats and Remote Workers.